skuller325/Clickbots/README.md

 cd ltcclickbot2020<br>
 python litecoin.py [your tel number in telegram]<br>

-**first time only this bot send a code telegram you put a code in script
+**first time only this bot send a code in telegram then you put a code in script